Azure-Samples/azure-search-python-samples/pulse-rag-p0-sample/README.md

   - azure-ai-foundry
 name: "Pulse RAG P0 sample: Cosmos DB to Azure AI Search with a Foundry chat surface"
 description: |
-  A customer-demo-ready RAG sample where Azure Cosmos DB is the system of record, Azure AI Search is updated incrementally via an Azure Functions change feed trigger, and a Flask chat app talks to a Microsoft Foundry agent.
+  A customer-demo-ready RAG sample where Azure Cosmos DB is the system of record, Azure AI Search is updated incrementally via an Azure Functions change feed trigger, and a Flask chat app talks to an Azure AI Foundry project.
 The pipeline explicitly addresses three P0 reliability pain points: merge-first indexing (no delete-before-upload data loss), idempotent chunk keys (safe retries), and per-document failure isolation with a dead-letter queue.
 urlFragment: pulse-rag-p0-sample
 ---